deebuls/RecommenderSystemInRobotics/report/Introduction/README.md

 Learning by Demonstration has been active field of research for the past 20 years.
 Different approaches for learning has been explored like probabilistic approach GMM,HMM and Dynamical level learning like DMP.
-But most of the learning are generall done at the motion primitive level.
+But most of the learning are generally done at the motion primitive level.
 Most of the learning is to learn a single skill.
 Very less efforts have been seen at learning at the skill level.

 Since the skills required in the industrial environments are well defined we